Lycoris (Surprise Lily, Hurricane Lily)

 Juniper Level Botanic Garden - An Ex-Situ Conservation Garden

 Our Mission is to Collect, Study, Propagate, and Share

+As of 2020, JLBG has just over 27,000 taxa of living plants.
 At Juniper Level Botanic Garden, part of our mission is to educate and share both plants and information.
 This photo/informational gallery is devoted to cataloging as many forms as possible.
 It is our hope that this photographic study gallery can also prevent duplicate use of names and prevent confusion in the trade.

 Lycoris (Surprise Lily, Hurricane Lily, Spider Lily) have long been a geophyte of interest, and since our climate is perfect for their growth, we are attempting to assemble a complete lycoris collection, and sort out some of the taxonomic misinformation, as well as to make many unavailable clones available to more gardeners.
 Here at JLBG, we currently grow all of the Lycoris species and over 650 unique clones, making this most likely the largest lycoris collection in the world.